ASKnetCommunity/LEAD/_profiles/Anyanzo-Jonathan.md

 mastodon:
 wikifab:
 skills:
-  - {name: Web & Software, number: 1, qualification: 'Designed and delivered computer literacy and ICT training programs for refugees
-Conducted training sessions on basic computer skills, internet use, and software applications Provided personalized support and mentorship to ensure that refugees were able to apply their new skills effectively Developed training materials and instructional videos to supplement in-person training Participated in program planning and evaluation to ensure the ongoing effectiveness of training programs '}
+  - {name: Web & Software, number: 1, qualification: 'Designed and delivered computer literacy and ICT training programs for refugees Conducted training sessions on basic computer skills, internet use, and software applications Provided personalized support and mentorship to ensure that refugees were able to apply their new skills effectively Developed training materials and instructional videos to supplement in-person training Participated in program planning and evaluation to ensure the ongoing effectiveness of training programs'}
   - {name: Data Security & Research, number: 2, qualification: 'Data Analyst - Certificate in data science'}
-  - {name: Hardware & Repair, number: 3, qualification: 'Excellent communication skills, both written and verbal Strong interpersonal skills, able to build relationships with refugees from diverse backgrounds Proficient in a variety of computer software applications Strong organizational skills, able to manage multiple tasks and projects simultaneously'}

 ---
-Anyanzo Jonathan is a highly motivated individual with a diploma in computer science, committed to making a positive impact in the lives of refugees.
-With several years of experience in training and development, I have successfully leveraged my skills and knowledge to equip refugees with the necessary computer skills and knowledge they need to succeed in today's digital world.

-His work at the YEF organization in the refugee camp has given me the opportunity to use my expertise in ICT to train and mentor refugees.
-Through interactive and engaging training sessions, I have been able to provide refugees with the tools they need to harness the power of technology to transform their lives.

-Anyanzo Jonathan's passion for working with refugees stems from a desire to empower them to rebuild their lives and create a brighter future for themselves and their families.
-With my strong communication skills, I have been able to build strong relationships with refugees from diverse backgrounds, ensuring that they receive personalized support and guidance.

-He is committed to a continuous professional development and staying up-to-date with the latest trends and developments in the field of ICT.
-This has enabled me to design and deliver innovative training programs that are tailored to the unique needs of refugees.

-His experience and expertise makes him an ideal candidate if you are seeking a dedicated and knowledgeable ICT Trainer to join your team.
+Anyanzo Jonathan is a dedicated and hardworking programmer with a strong commitment to the development of technology for the betterment of society.
+With a willingness to continuously engage and expand their skills, Anzo is an enthusiastic learner and is always striving to improve their technical abilities.
+Anzo's dedication and work ethic make him a valuable asset to any organization.
+His willingness to engage in new areas of technology development, combined with his eagerness to learn, demonstrates a deep commitment to his work and the positive impact it can have on the well-being of communities.
+Anzo is a reliable and dependable professional who brings a strong work ethic and a commitment to continuous growth to his role as a programmer.